-12 Activities of a Disabled Person
+Activities of a Disabled Person

 All activities carried out for disabled persons are carried out under the guidelines of the equality act 2010.
-Where an adult that comes into contact with the Club additional needs (for example, they may have a learning difficulty or may use a different language) it is important that staff ensure that they have an appropriate adult, advocate or other person to support them.
-On a Match Day, the supporter liaison officer will be in attendance to all safeguarding matters or concerns that the HOS is deployed to in order to provide the service of an appropriate adult or advocate if required.
+Where an adult that comes into contact with the Club additional needs (for example, they may have a learning difficulty) it is important that staff ensure that they have an appropriate adult, advocate or other person to support them.
+On a Match Day, the Match Day DSO/supporter liaison officer/Mental Health First Aider will be in attendance to all safeguarding matters to provide the service of an appropriate adult or advocate if required.

-13 Consent and Best interest
+Consent and Best interest